beehive-lab/TornadoVM/docs/source/truffle-languages.rst

    $ export JAVA_HOME=<path to GraalVM jdk 21>

-To enable TornadoVM to employ the standalone built distribution of the GraalVM implementations, users must set the following variables:
+To enable TornadoVM to employ the standalone built distribution of the GraalVM implementations, users must set the following variables.

+**Note:** The following examples show tentantive paths for a Linux environment.
+If you are using Mac OS X, you should ensure that your path includes the ``</Contents/Home>`` suffix.

 * For Python, set **GRAALPY_HOME**: